easypanel-io/website/docs/05-templates/ntfy/index.md

 ## Description

-ntfy is a simple HTTP-based pub-sub notification service that allows you to send push notifications to your phone or desktop via scripts from any computer.
-It is used to notify yourself when scripts fail or long-running commands complete.
+ntfy, pronounced as &#39;notify&#39;, is a simple, HTTP-based pub-sub notification service that allows you to send push notifications to your phone or desktop from any computer.
+It operates via scripts using simple HTTP PUT or POST requests.
+This makes it a handy tool for notifying yourself when scripts fail or when long-running commands complete.
+To use ntfy, you simply need to install the app on your phone, subscribe to a topic of your choice, and start sending messages to your topic.
+The app is available on Google Play, F-Droid, and the App Store. ntfy is open-source and free to use, but also offers paid plans for those who wish to support its development.

 ## Benefits

+- Instant Notifications: With ntfy, you can receive instant push notifications on your phone or desktop.
+This can be particularly useful for keeping track of scripts or long-running commands, as you'll be notified immediately when they fail or complete.
-- Easy to use: ntfy allows you to send push notifications using simple HTTP PUT or POST requests, making it easy to integrate into your scripts or commands.
+- Easy to Use: ntfy is designed to be simple and straightforward to use.
+You can send notifications using simple HTTP PUT or POST requests, and there's no need to sign up or pay any fees.
-- Cross-platform: ntfy supports both Android and iOS devices, as well as desktop notifications, so you can receive notifications on any device.
-- No sign-up or fees: ntfy is free to use and does not require any sign-up or payment.
-You can start sending push notifications right away.
-- Open source: ntfy is an open source project, which means you can run your own instance of the service if you prefer.
-The source code is available on GitHub.
+- Open Source: ntfy is an open-source app, which means you can review its code, contribute to its development, or even run your own instance of the service if you wish.

 ## Features

+- Push Notifications: ntfy allows you to send push notifications to your phone or desktop.
+You can use scripts from any computer to send these notifications, making it a versatile tool for a variety of use cases.
+- Topic Subscription: With ntfy, you can subscribe to a topic of your choosing.
+Once you've subscribed, the app will listen for new messages on that topic and notify you when they arrive.
-- Publishing messages: You can publish messages to ntfy using HTTP PUT or POST requests, or using the ntfy CLI.
-Messages can be sent in any language and can include custom content.
+- Message Publishing: ntfy makes it easy to publish messages to your chosen topic.
+You can do this using HTTP PUT/POST requests, or with the ntfy CLI.
+The message is included in the request body.
-- Subscribing to topics: To receive notifications, you can subscribe to topics of your choosing.
-Topics do not need to be explicitly created, so you can pick a name and use it when publishing a message.
-- Mobile and desktop support: ntfy supports both Android and iOS devices, allowing you to receive push notifications on your phone.
-It also supports desktop notifications, so you can receive notifications on your computer.
-- API and self-hosting: ntfy provides an API that allows you to integrate push notifications into your own applications.
-If you prefer, you can also run your own instance of ntfy using the open source code.

 ## Links